Introduction

 Role-Based Access Control (RBAC)

 Orchestrate uses RBAC with roles such as system administrator, administrator, technical user, and regular user.
-These roles manage system features including device management, troubleshooting, and analytics.
+These roles manage system features, including device management, troubleshooting, and analytics.
 Permissions are assigned to each role, and administrators can manage them through the web UI.

 Data Security